tonypottakkal/verba_resume_journal/README.md

 ### Project Architecture

 You can learn more about Verba's architecture and implementation in its [technical documentation](./TECHNICAL.md) and [frontend documentation](./FRONTEND.md).
 It's recommended to have a look at them before making any contributions.

+## Documentation

+### Comprehensive Guides

+To help you understand and work with the Verba codebase, we've created detailed documentation:

+- **[Verba Codebase Guide](./VERBA_CODEBASE_GUIDE.md)** - Deep dive into Verba's architecture, component system, and backend implementation.
+Learn how the RAG pipeline works, understand the VerbaManager orchestration, and explore the modular component system (Readers, Chunkers, Embedders, Retrievers, Generators).

+- **[Verba UI & Implementation Guide](./VERBA_UI_AND_IMPLEMENTATION_GUIDE.md)** - Complete guide to Verba's frontend architecture, UI components, and implementation patterns.
+Covers the chat interface, document explorer, retrieval system, and how to extend the UI with custom features.

+### Resume-Specific Features

+This fork extends Verba with resume generation and work log management capabilities:

+**New Features:**
+- **Work Log Management** - Chat-style interface for logging daily work activities with automatic skill extraction
+- **Skills Analysis** - Interactive visualization of extracted skills with proficiency scoring and categorization
+- **Resume Generation** - AI-powered resume generation tailored to specific job descriptions using your work history
+- **Resume History** - Track and manage all generated resumes with regeneration and export capabilities
+- **Configuration UI** - Comprehensive settings for skill extraction, resume generation, and proficiency calculation

+**New Components:**
+- `WorkLogManager` - Backend module for storing and managing work log entries
+- `SkillsExtractor` - LLM-powered skill extraction and categorization from work logs
+- `ResumeGenerator` - Hybrid search-based resume generation using job descriptions
+- `ResumeTracker` - Resume history and metadata management
+- `ResumeConfigComponent` - Frontend configuration interface for resume features

+**API Endpoints:**
+- `/api/worklogs` - Create, read, update, and delete work log entries
+- `/api/skills` - Retrieve skills breakdown and perform on-demand extraction
+- `/api/resumes/generate` - Generate tailored resumes from job descriptions
+- `/api/resumes` - Manage resume history and export in multiple formats (PDF, DOCX, Markdown)
+- `/api/config/resume` - Save and load resume-specific configuration

+For detailed implementation information, refer to the specification documents in `.kiro/specs/resume-rag-merger/`.

 ## Known Issues